 Check the length of your bundle: A bundle that lasts for less than the time on the contract you’ve signed is no bundle at all.
 Make sure that you are getting the advertised price for the entire length of time you are under contract for (all Xfinity bundles are for 24 months).
 Also, be sure to read the fine print; the advertised bundle price doesn’t always include equipment fees, taxes, and other add-ons you might choose.

 Don’t want Cable?
 Bundling is still an option

 If you (like an increasing number of people) are what’s known as a “cord-cutter” — meaning you have given up traditional cable — it doesn’t mean you have to give up the benefits of bundling.
 Getting your Internet and mobile phone service (AKA, you cell phone plan) from the same company offers all the same benefits as bundling with traditional cable, making it a much better choice than having two separate companies providing each service.
 So, are you looking for cell phone and Internet bundles?
 Let's dive in.

 For example, Xfinity’s cell phone and internet bundle offers high-speed Internet and up to five lines of unlimited talk and text through Xfinity Mobile, plus Xfinity Instant TV (which is like cable, but with no set-top box).
-You just pay for any data you want to use on your cell phone (pay-per-gigabyte or unlimited).
-Compare that to getting just internet through AT&T, and one unlimited phone line through Verizon, and you’re saving money right away, with the added bonus of free TV and access to millions of WiFi hotspots included with your cell phone plan.
+You just pay for any data you want to use on your cell phone plan (pay-per-gigabyte or unlimited).
+Compare that to getting just internet through AT&T, and one unlimited phone line through Verizon and Verizon Fios, and you’re avoid surcharges and saving money right away, with the added bonus of free TV and access to millions of WiFi hotspots included with your cell phone plan.